Undergraduate Student Admission

 - List of solo and small ensemble repertoire studied/performed.
 Composers should include a list of original compositions performed and/or recorded

 A one-page, double-spaced essay (pdf format) describing the part music plays in your life, and why you wish to study music at the university level.

 Names of individuals for 2-3 letters of recommendation attesting to your musical accomplishments and ability.
-Two are required; the third is optional except for Nordan consideration where three are required.
+Two are required; the third is optional.
 (You will need the email addresses for the individuals who will be writing your ‘Letters of Recommendation’ so they may be notified as part of your School of Music Admission Application – you will not personally submit these letters).

 A preliminary pre-screening video performance that demonstrates your instrumental or vocal ability; the video file will be uploaded as part of your School of Music Admission Application.
 Please note that composition applicants are not required to upload a preliminary video but have the option to do so as part of their application.
-For pre-screening video submission requirements, please review audition repertoire requirements in your applied area of study listed under step 4.
+For pre-screening video submission requirements, please review audition requirements in your applied area of study listed below under Audition Requirements for Area of Study.
 How to create a quality pre-screen media recording.

 Transfer Prospective Students Policy

 If you are currently a music major and /or receiving scholarship funds to study music at another college or university and wish to transfer to TCU, you must present a letter of release from your current institution before the TCU School of Music may offer you admission and financial aid/scholarship.
 The TCU School of Music is a member of the National Association of Schools of Music (NASM) and must follow the NASM Code of Ethics when working with transfer students.
 Letters granting permission to withdraw from the commitments, obligations, and benefits at your current institution must be received by the Director of the TCU School of Music, Dr. Sean Atkinson.
 Please contact the TCU School of Music and/or the chair/director/dean of your current institution for more information regarding this process.